Epidemiology, Ph.D.

 Prerequisites

 Coursework for the Ph.D. in epidemiology assumes that the applicant has taken sufficient courses in the biological or social sciences and has solid preparation at the master’s level in epidemiology.
-For students holding a master’s degree in a discipline other than epidemiology, preparatory course requirements are set by the Academic Advisor, in consultation with the Graduate Director and Admissions Committee.
+For students holding a master’s degree in a discipline other than epidemiology, additional preparatory course requirements will be set by the Academic Advisor, in consultation with the Graduate Director and Admissions Committee.
 At a minimum, applicants must master the content and skills taught in the following master’s level courses: EPID 701, BIOS 701, EPID 741, BIOS 757, and BIOS 709.
-Other courses are required on a case-by-case basis.
+Upon review of student’s credentials and their career aspirations, additional courses may be required.

 Coursework